 Dana Wolfe epitomized hard work, dedication and commitment to Ocean Conservancy during her time as an integral part of our legal team (2005-2013).
 Following her death in 2013, Ocean Conservancy created an internship in her memory.

 Ocean Conservancy’s legal affairs program provides expertise to ensure the development and implementation of effective policies focused on protecting ocean ecosystems.
 Ocean Conservancy’s strong legal expertise has resulted in meaningful protections for fish and marine wildlife.

-- This position will provide the legal intern with a broad array of experience on environmental and marine legal issues, including fishery management law.
+This position will provide the legal intern with a broad array of experience on environmental and marine legal issues.
+Work will focus on marine conservation issues in Florida, and may include other programmatic topics, such as offshore oil and gas, climate change and ocean acidification, or fish conservation.

 - Ideal candidates are able to work in a fast paced environment with minimal supervision and be able to handle multiple projects and tasks simultaneously.

 - The preferred candidate is detail oriented, creative, articulate, personable, and self-confident with good interpersonal, organizational, researching, and communication skills.

 - Working effectively as part of a team and the ability to prioritize and multitask are critical to success.

 - Candidates must be dependable and reliable in meeting target deliverables according to schedule and expectations.